martinclason/Molecular-Dynamics-Project/docs/how_to_run.rst

   $ ale simulate -c my_config.yaml

-|

-Only run analyzation and calculate properties from existing output files.
+It's also possible to only run analyzation and calculate properties from existing output files.
 The user doesn't have to specify a trajectory file if ``ale analyze`` is started from a directory where both the config file and the corresponding trajectory file are located.
 The command looks as follows: